Hua Guofeng: Party Chairman and Premier

-During his relatively short period in power, from October 1976 to December 1978, Hua quickly ousted the Gang of Four from political power and thus became the leader whose emergence marked the end of the Cultural Revolution.
-Following the incarceration of the Gang of Four and the establishment of the new ruling triumvirate (Hua Guofeng, Marshal Ye Jianying, and chief economic planner Li Xiannian) began the restoration to power of Deng Xiaoping and the elimination of Gang influence throughout the political system, leading to a power struggle between Hua and Deng.
+Following the ouster of the Gang of Four a new ruling triumvirate was established consisting of Hua, Marshal Ye Jianying, and chief economic planner Li Xiannian.
+The Cultural Revolution had ended, although Hua did not repudiate Mao and attributed all of the failures of the Cultural Revolution solely to the Gang of Four.

+Almost immediately, a new power struggle began between Hua and Deng Xiaoping.
 This struggle was decisively resolved in Deng's favor in December 1978, which is generally taken as the start of the reform and opening up.